jorgenschaefer/elpy/docs/ide.rst

    Search the buffer for a list of definitions of classes and functions.

-If you use an Emacs version superior to 25, elpy will define the necessary backends for the `xref`_ package.
+If you use an Emacs version superior to 25, Elpy will define the necessary backends for the `xref`_ package.

 .. command:: xref-find-definitions